-Because these loans are ineligible, you’ll need to continue making your full, regular monthly payments.
+Because the other three types of loans are ineligible, you’ll need to continue making your full, regular monthly payments on those.
 Student loan interest will continue to accrue at the rate stated in your loan agreement.

-Not sure if your loans are federally owned?
-You can log into the National Student Loan Database System (NSLDS) to view federal student loan information, or check your credit reports for information on private student loans.
+Not sure whether your loans are federally owned?
+You can log into the National Student Loan Database System (NSLDS) to view federal student loan information or check your credit reports for information on private student loans.

 If You Want a Break From Payments